gellel/fontstyle/README.rst

     '\033[1mHELLO\033[0m'

-using multiple formats.
-separate styles using non alpha or using lists.
+multiple formats can be added using non-alpha characters or using lists.

 .. code-block:: python